-New Zealand-born Dr Taylor holds Honours and Doctorate degrees in pharmaceutical chemistry and pharmacology from the University of Otago School of Medicine and completed a business management program at IMD in Lausanne, Switzerland.
+New Zealand-born Dr Taylor holds Honours and Doctorate degrees in pharmaceutical chemistry and pharmacology from the University of Otago School of Medicine and completed a business management program at IMD in Lausanne, then appointed as CEO of LCT on 1 July 2014 and appointed to the board on the

+Switzerland.

-Ken Taylor joined the company in February 2014 as NTCELL Program Director and then appointed as CEO of LCT on 1 July 2014 and appointed to the board on 30 August 2018.
+Special responsibilities Ken Taylor joined the company in February 2014 as NTCELL Program Director and

+30 August 2019.

-Other directorships in listed entities held in the previous three years
+Other Directorships in listed entities

-No other directorships in listed entities held in the previous three years.
+No other directorships in listed entities held in the previous three years. held in the previous three years